Don’t Waste Your Life

 As we meet tonight on this 29th of December, 2003, the body count of those killed in the earthquake in Bam, Iran, stands at about 25,000.
 That’s a lot of human beings snuffed out in one morning.
 You feel the personal magnitude of it when you read of a father digging for his family and passing out when he uncovers the hand of his dead teenage daughter, or when you read of an infant found alive in the arms of his dead mother.

-What gives this year-end calamity an added apocalyptic feel is not just its magnitude—almost ten times the human loss as our own 9-11 disaster—but the other catastrophes that happened in the last several days in addition to this earthquake: 13 people swept away in a mudslide in California, 6 buried in an avalanche in Utah, 111 killed in a plane crash in Benin, 198 poisoned by a gas leak in China.
-And those are just the ones which made the news.
+What gives this year-end calamity an added apocalyptic feel is not just its magnitude — almost ten times the human loss as our own 9-11 disaster — but the other catastrophes that happened in the last several days in addition to this earthquake: thirteen people swept away in a mudslide in California, six buried in an avalanche in Utah, 111 killed in a plane crash in Benin, 198 poisoned by a gas leak in China.
+And those are just the ones that made the news.
 We would be stunned speechless if we watched the car accidents in which 50,000 people died in America this year.

-What Does Jesus Want Us to Learn about Our Lives from These Calamities?
+What Does Jesus Want Us to Learn from These Calamities?

 One answer is given in Luke 13:1–5.
 People asked Jesus about a calamity in which Pilate had killed people while they were worshiping and mingled their blood with their sacrifices.
 Jesus answers:

 Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way?
 No, I tell you; but unless you repent, you will all likewise perish.
 Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
 No, I tell you; but unless you repent, you will all likewise perish.